SEO for React Websites

 Where there was once a clean and easy to process and understand HTML page, there now exists a JavaScript based page that requires rendering separately, slowing the progress of search engine spiders considerably.

 By creating a website in a JavaScript platform, all of your pages will be added to the render queue before Google can index and rank pages.
 Depending on how well the JavaScript is optimised will depend on how well your site is optimised to deliver code.
-The rendering process, on a React site, can take weeks or months for even single pages to get through.

 Google search engine crawl process